 Adjustable-rate mortgages have an interest rate that may change periodically depending on changes in a corresponding financial index that’s associated with the loan.
 Therefore, your EMI will increase or decrease if the index rate goes up or down.

-Alternative mortgage options
+3. Alternative mortgage options

-Some eligible home buyers or investors may qualify for a FHA (Federal Housing Administration) or a VA (Department of Veterans Affairs) loan.
+Some eligible home buyers or investors may qualify for an FHA (Federal Housing Administration) or a VA (Department of Veterans Affairs) loan.
 These loans tend to allow a lower down payment and credit score when compared to conventional loans.

-Can FHA Loans Be Used For Financing Turnkey Rental Properties
+Can FHA Loans Be Used For Financing Turnkey Rental Properties?

 These loans have lower down payment requirements than most conventional mortgages.
 Therefore, they are restricted to buyers who intend to occupy the houses they are purchasing.
-An FHA loan typically cannot be used to finance a second home, a rental home, a vacation home or investment property.
+An FHA loan typically cannot be used to finance a second home, a rental home, a vacation home, or investment property.
 However, there are a few exceptions to the general rule.

 There is another way to use an FHA loan to buy an income property.
 It is to purchase a duplex, or some other sort of residence with 2 to 4 distinct units.
-As a owner you will have to live in one unit, making it an owner-occupied property and thus FHA-eligible, and you can rent out the other units for income.
+As an owner you will have to live in one unit, making it an owner-occupied property and thus FHA-eligible, and you can rent out the other units for income.

-Lenders Financing Turnkey Rental Properties
+Finding Lenders Financing Turnkey Rental Properties

-Mortgage rates, origination fees, appraisal fees and other costs to borrow can vary substantially between lenders, and you should look until you find a lender that meets your needs.
+Mortgage rates, origination fees, appraisal fees, and other costs to borrow can vary substantially between lenders, and you should look until you find a lender that meets your needs.
 Remember, the lender you choose will affect how fast you can close and how much you need to pay for financing turnkey rental properties.

-A mortgage for a non-owner occupied property carries a higher interest rate than an owner occupied mortgage as it is viewed by lenders as a higher risk.
+A mortgage for a non-owner-occupied property carries a higher interest rate than an owner-occupied mortgage as it is viewed by lenders as a higher risk.
 To find lenders for financing turnkey rental properties, you can go to lendingtree.com which is an online lending exchange that connects consumers with multiple lenders, banks, and credit partners who compete for business.

 It is not a direct supplier of loans; it is instead a broker.
 Over there you can compare the loan offers of multiple lenders for free.
-LendingOne.com offers 30 year fixed rate loans at up to 80% LTV.
+LendingOne.com offers 30-year fixed rate loans at up to 80% LTV.
 Best of all they can get you funded in as little as 10 business days allowing you to compete with all cash buyers.

 Another top-rated direct mortgage lender for conventional, VA & FHA home purchase or refinance loans is The J.G.
 Wentworth Company.
 It is focused on providing direct-to-consumer access to financing solutions through a variety of avenues, including mortgage lending and refinancing.

-SoFI – It is a modern finance company.
-They partner with members to offer great service and low rates for student loan refinancing, mortgages and personal loans.
+Sofi – It is a modern finance company.
+They partner with members to offer great service and low rates for student loan refinancing, mortgages, and personal loans.
 You can pay as low as 10% down on mortgages up to $3M, and with no borrower-paid PMI required.
 You can choose the mortgage that works for you from a 15-year fixed to a 30-year fixed term.
 The usual down payment required by lenders is 20% of the loan amount.

 Investing in a turnkey rental property is among the best investments you could make today in the US real estate market.
 The value of your turnkey rental property may increase to make it profitable for you to flip it in the future.
-But having said that, a turnkey property investing does require a lot of research, planning and hard work to make the purchase a sound investment.
+But having said that, investing in a turnkey rental property does require a lot of research, planning, and hard work to make the purchase a sound investment.